S-a-m-K/heart_disease_prediction/README.md

 * **Reliable and Original**: The data comes from the University of California Irvine

-* **Comprehensive**: The data sets are partially suitable for analysis.
-For better predictions, information such as training level and detailed cholesterol values ​​would be beneficial.
+* **Comprehensive**: Some of the data sets are suitable for analysis.
+For better predictions, information such as weight, smoking status, exercise level and detailed cholesterol values ​​would be beneficial.

 * **Current**: The data is from 1988 and is therefore not current.
 Given today's level of knowledge, more information could be collected on this topic.